frontendtac/rebuild-style-tac/README.md

 # rebuild-style-tac
- New independent style for reformulation of the frontend
+ New independent style to reformulation of the frontend